 In the band’s more than 125 years there has been many a conductor.
-Early success was enjoyed under the late P. Hopwood, and later with W.J.
+Success in the 1920s was enjoyed under the late P. Hopwood, and later with W.J.
 Traise, who was also known to double as drum major.
+The band continued through the 1940s, 1950s and 1960s under the baton of Joe Goodshaw.
 By the early 1970’s David McCaffrey led a young, energetic band.

 Throughout the 1980s and 1990s, the band improved rapidly under the leadership of local brass musician, Ron Grice.
 Since entering A Grade, once again, in 1992, the band has consistently placed highly in contests at all levels; Regional, State and National.

 Waratah Brass is recognised as one of the premier entertainment bands in Australasia.
 The band won the prestigious Ern Keller “Band of the Year” entertainment contest for 10 out of 12 years, including 9 in a row!